-Sharing Japan's Top-level Power Generation Technologies with the World improvement of operation and maintenance technologies, coal-fired plants' CO_2 reduction potential in OECD countries and developing countries in Asia in FY 2030 is estimated to be a maximum of 900 million t- CO_2 /year.
-The electric utility industry of Japan will contribute to the reduction of global CO_2 emissions with Japan's expertise and advanced technologies.
+Sharing Japan's Top-level Power Generation Technologies with the World

+Japan has achieved the world's top-level in energy efficiency by introducing various technologies for higher energy efficiency to thermal power plants.
+Based on this achievement, the electric utility industry in Japan has been making efforts to establish a mechanism for sharing such advanced technologies with electric power industries in other countries.
+With high-efficiency plants to be introduced and the improvement of operation and maintenance technologies, coal-fired plants' CO2 reduction potential in OECD countries and developing countries in Asia in FY 2030 is estimated to be a maximum of 900 million t- CO2/year.
+The electric utility industry of Japan will contribute to the reduction of global CO2 emissions with Japan's expertise and advanced technologies.